rotationalphysics495/Capstone/README.md

 # Capstone
-The purpose of this repository is to showcase some of the python work that I have done through my masters program, bootcamps, and other projects.
+The purpose of this repository is to showcase the code I used in for my capstone project.

-Thanks for looking and I hope you enjoy!
+Enjoy!